Nursing Supervisor Job Description Template

 Written by Katherine Zheng, PhD, BSN Content Writer, IntelyCare

 Nursing supervisors oversee and manage nursing care across entire units.
-They perform a mix of administrative and clinical duties, from making hiring decisions to evaluating quality improvement initiatives.
-Fundamentally, they serve as an important link between clinical care and hospital management, so they require a strong set of communication, leadership, and organization skills.
+They perform a mix of administrative and clinical duties, from finalizing hiring decisions to evaluating quality improvement initiatives.
+Fundamentally, they serve as an important link between clinical care and hospital management, making strong communication, leadership, and organization skills essential.
 This is why creating a targeted nursing supervisor job description is crucial when hiring for this role.

 To help you effectively advertise your opening, we’ll outline an example nurse supervisor job description with key information for prospective applicants.
 Tailor this template and pair it with thoughtful interview questions to select the best candidate for your team.
 Seeking more insights?
 Explore what other facilities are putting in their nursing supervisor job postings and learn how to make your organization stand out from the crowd.